Xentrk/x3mRouting/README.md

     sh /jffs/scripts/x3mRouting/x3mRouting.sh ALL 1 AMZ_NFLX autoscan=amazonaws,netflix,nflx

 #### Manual Method
-The Manual Method is used for IPSET lists created from a file in the save/restore directory containing IPv4 addresses and/or IPv4 CIDR format.
+The manual method is used for IPSET lists created from a file in the save/restore directory containing IPv4 addresses and/or IPv4 CIDR format.

 Route all traffic matching IPSET list WIMIPCOM to VPN Client 1.